 Monthly Harvest Returns (MHR) provide a record of the total catch (monthly harvest) taken by each fisher (permit holder), by fishstock for each calendar month.
 If there is no catch taken in a month then a nil return is required.
-The forms are submitted monthly by the 15th of following month.
+The forms are submitted monthly by the 15th of the following month.
 These data have been collected on these forms since October 2001.
-Prior to 2001 similar data (but for quota species only) are available from the QMR system.
+Prior to 2001 similar data (but for quota species only) are available from the Quota Monitoring Returns (QMR) system.